drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

 **Interactive Tooltips (hover to reveal — professional UX design decision):**

-- Recall card → Precision, F1 Score, and Clinical Note tooltip:
+* **Recall card** → Precision, F1 Score, and Clinical Note tooltip:

--Precision: 87.34% — of all patients flagged as high risk, 87.34% were actually readmitted (low false alarm rate)
+    * **Precision:** 87.34% — of all patients flagged as high risk, 87.34% were actually readmitted (low false alarm rate)
--Recall: 88.11% — of all actual readmissions, 88.11% were correctly identified (low missed case rate) -F1 Score: 87.72% — harmonic mean of Precision and Recall, confirming strong balanced model performance Clinical note: In healthcare Recall is prioritized over Precision — missing a high-risk patient is clinically more dangerous than a false alarm.
+    * **Recall:** 88.11% — of all actual readmissions, 88.11% were correctly identified (low missed case rate)
+    * **F1 Score:** 87.72% — harmonic mean of Precision and Recall, confirming strong balanced model performance
+    * **Clinical note:** In healthcare, Recall is prioritized over Precision — missing a high-risk patient is clinically more dangerous than a false alarm.

 - High Predicted Risk Patients card → Follow-up Rate by Risk Band tooltip:

-Follow-up CategoryHigh RiskLow RiskAdequate (4+ visits)33.70%97.96%Low (1–4 visits)66.30%2.04%
 This tooltip reveals the most actionable finding across the entire dashboard — 66.30% of patients flagged as high predicted risk had inadequate follow-up (fewer than 4 visits), compared to only 2.04% of low-risk patients.
 This directly links the model's risk predictions to a real and addressable care gap.
 High-risk patients are not only more likely to be readmitted — they are also the least likely to receive adequate post-discharge follow-up, compounding their clinical and financial risk to the hospital.
 Tooltips are implemented as hidden Report Pages assigned to specific KPI cards.
 This keeps the main canvas clean for executive audiences while providing full technical depth on demand for analysts and clinical teams.